 Loopers record short sections of your playing and repeat them in a loop.
 Much like drum tracks, they can be used for self accompaniment, and can even be used for creating experimental sounds.

 Having access to a tuner built into your headphone amp is very convenient and makes it an ideal practice tool.
 There’s no need to worry about clip on tuners coming off your headstock, and there’s no need to buy additional line-in tuners.

-What To Look For In The Best Headphone Amps?
+What To Look For In The Best Guitar Headphone Amps?

-Alternatively, there are belt clip headphone amps.
+Alternatively, there are belt clip headphone amps for guitar.
 They tend to look like a mini multiFX unit, and for all intents and purposes, they are.
-The key difference between these units and an actual multiFX processor is that they have a built in amplifier with a headphone out socket that means they can be used with or without a standalone amplifier.
+The key difference between these units and an actual multiFX processor is that they have a built in amplifier with a headphone out socket which means they can be used with or without a standalone amplifier.
 They lose some practicality over the bug style units due to the fact that you need to run a cable from your guitar to the unit, but they gain it back and more in functions and features.

-Most headphone amp users understand that they aren’t going to rival the tone of a Fender Bluesbreaker with a sub $200 solid state headphone amp, but there’s no reason for the tone not to be decent for a practice amp.
-Some headphone guitar amps have been designed to suit certain genres, so, for example, if you play mostly metal, there is a headphone amp to suit, the same goes for blues, classic rock, or pretty much any other genre you could think of.
+Most guitar headphone amplifier users understand that they aren’t going to rival the tone of a Fender Bluesbreaker with a sub $200 solid state headphone amp, but there’s no reason for the tone not to be decent for a practice amp.
+Some headphone guitar amps have been designed to suit certain genres, so, for example, if you play mostly metal, there are guitar headphone amplifiers to suit, the same goes for blues, classic rock, or pretty much any other genre you could think of.
 There are also some headphone guitar amplifiers that come with multiple amp models – try out a few to find the one that covers what you need.

 When considering any portable gear, you need to think about power.
-Most headphone amps are battery powered, although some do have mains power options (which can open you up to background noise).
+Most headphone amps for guitar are battery powered, although some do have mains power options (which can open you up to background noise).
 Battery powered amps will either require disposable batteries or will be equipped with a permanent rechargeable battery.
 Remember, while the initial cost of purchasing those that require AA or AAA batteries may be cheaper, they will require regular replacements.
 Conversely, if your amp is rechargeable only and it dies during play, you may have to stop until it’s charged again.

-They can go literally anywhere, and with the advancement of modern technology, they sound frankly amazing.
-It is worth adding the caveat that the end sound quality will depend heavily on the quality of your headphones.
+They can go literally anywhere, and with the advancement of modern technology, many of them sound amazing.
+It is worth adding the caveat that the quality of the amp sound will depend heavily on the quality of your headphones.